jonathanstathakis/cms/bordeaux/bordeaux/guildsomm_bordeauxexpert.md

 - Cheval Blanc also located here, more CF than Merlot.
 - soil types are divided between *côtes* and *graves*.
 - every *premier grand cru classé* is either in *côtes* or *graves*.
 - Saint Émilion has 2 red wine only AOPs: "Saint Émilion" AOP (1936) and "Sant-Émilion Grand Cru" AOP (1954).
-One difference between the two is that the former can be négocient bottled, wheras the latter must be estate-bottled.
+One difference between the two is that the former can be négocient bottled, whereas the latter must be estate-bottled.
 ALso the later requires longer élevage
 - most Grand Cru AOP estates are on the côtes.
 - classified estates must produce Grand Cru AOP wines (?)
 - "Saint-Émilion Grand Cru" = appellation.
 “Saint-Émilion Grand Cru Classé” = classified producer within the appellation.